xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 </pre>
 </div>
 ### SRv6 Locator blocks
-SRv6 locator is one of the important configuration parameter for SRv6.
-The locator is comination of Base and Node ID.
+SRv6 locator is an important configuration parameter for SRv6.
+The locator is combination of Base and Node ID.
 For SRv6 uSID (f3216 format), the 32 bit base is divided into 24 bit BASE and 8 bit block ID.
 The following example shows configuration example from SRv6 locator for uSID.

 <div class="highlighter-rouge">
 <pre class="highlight">